Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: Concluding Remarks

 \section{Concluding Remarks}

-In this article, we have demonstrated that HOIF-motivated estimators are natural candidates for estimating treatment effects while adjusting for baseline covariates in RCTs.
-We have analyzed the statistical properties of the HOIF-motivated estimator under CRE and the randomization-based framework, which, to the best of our knowledge, is novel in the literature on HOIF \citep{robins2016technical, robins2023minimax, kennedy2024minimax, van2021higher}.
-Furthermore, we have shown that the HOIF-motivated estimator, with the outcome centered by its treatment-specific sample mean, coincides with a recently proposed debiased covariate adjusted average treatment effect estimator that, unlike the ordinary adjusted estimator, also works under the proportional high-dimensional setting.
-This intriguing algebraic coincidence further consolidates the utility of HOIF as an almost universal template/scheme for practitioners to construct ``effective'' estimators without resorting to clever tricks.
-We conducted simulation studies to corroborate our theoretical findings.
-In the main text, we do not consider how to estimate the variance of the HOIF-motivated estimator; this issue is briefly discussed in Appendix \ref{app:variance estimators}, including a newly proposed robust/conservative variance estimator with improved coverage probability when the sample size is small.
+In this paper, we demonstrate that HOIF-motivated estimators are natural candidate treatment effect estimators adjusting for high-dimensional baseline covariates in RCT.
+We prove statistical properties of the HOIF-motivated estimator under CRE or Bernoulli sampling and the design-based framework, which, to the best of our knowledge, is new in the HOIF literature.
+More importantly, we show that HOIF-motivated estimators place several recently proposed treatment effect estimators adjusting for high-dimensional baseline covariates in a unified framework.
+This result further consolidates the role of HOIF as a useful template to construct ``good'' estimators from first principles, without resorting to clever tricks.
+Finally, there are two main future directions that worth pursuing.
+First, it is of theoretical interest to use the design-based Riesz representation theory of \citet{harshaw2022design} to justify that the HOIF-motivated estimators are indeed HOIF in the design-based framework.
+Second, it is of practical interest to extend our estimators to designs beyond CRE.